 The main stratum of the (reduced) orbit space is thus three-dimensional and the boundary of the orbit space has two-dimensional faces whose borders are edges that end at the vertices of the orbit space.
 The field norms are given by

 where a coefficient of $1/2$ is included in the definition of $\varphi$ in order to simplify the potential.
-While the full orbit space contains both the orbit space variables and field norms, in the main by orbit space we will mean the space of the dimensionless variables \eqref{eq:orbit:space:variables:def}.
+While the full orbit space contains both the orbit space variables and field norms, usually by orbit space we will mean the space of the dimensionless variables \eqref{eq:orbit:space:variables:def}.

 The scalar potential, in terms of orbit space variables and the field norms, is then given by